 This will give your daughter a chance to meet other students in her year level, meet our teachers, attend a range of academic and sporting classes as well as experience the feel of the College.
 Your daughter will have a buddy for the day so she will be well cared for.

-A Come and Try Day can be arranged when it is convenient to you.
-Please contact Sally Penn, Director of Enrolments and Community Relations, on +61 8 8303 9000 or by email.
+A come and try day can be arranged when it is convenient to you.
+Please provide your details here and our Director of Enrolments and Community Relations, Sally Penn, will contact you.

 The College is very conscious of the impact of school fees on the family budget, and does all it can to maintain the fees as low as practicable.